evanhosmer/Soccer-Capstone/README.md

 ## Data Cleaning:

 The following actions were performed to clean the data:
-  - Removed players with NaN's
+  - Removed players with NaN's.
-  - Aggregated player attributes over time to the mean values
+  - Aggregated player attributes over time to the mean values.
-  - Removed statistics not representative of playstyle
+  - Removed statistics not representative of playstyle.
-  - Standardized/normalized data
+  - Standardized/normalized data.

 ## EDA:
 Examining the distribution of features: